rodionlim/portfolio-manager-go/README.md

 # Portfolio Valuation Tool

-An application to value stocks, fx, commodities, cash, bonds and cryptocurrencies in your personal portfolio.
+An application to value equities, fx, commodities, cash, bonds and cryptocurrencies in your personal portfolio.

 ## Features

 - Value assets based on current market prices
+- Fetch market data based on free data sources (Yahoo finance, Google finance, dividends.sg)
-- Store portfolio data in a JSON file for easy access and manipulation
+- Output portfolio data in a CSV file for easy access and manipulation
 - Store portfolio data in leveldb for persistence
 - Calculate total portfolio value based on current prices
 - Display detailed information for individual assets